Xetera/gift/README.md

 > Currently WIP

-A C++ / Node.js library for reading and splitting gif frames into separate images.
+A C++ / Node.js library for reading gif frames and splitting them into separate images.